 - Lost earning capacity, if you cannot return to work;

 - Wrongful deathcompensation, if you lost a family member in a fatal accident; and

 - Pain and suffering, and other emotional damages.

 When accident victims try to file a personal injury claim on their own, they often have trouble calculating how much their case is worth.
 Because of this, they may leave thousands of dollars on the table.

 To avoid this issue, it is vital to understand the full value of your case before we can negotiate a fair settlement.
 This is why we research your expenses and losses as a part of our investigation into your claim.
-To prove the value of your case, we will collect documentation of your damages, such as:

 - Medical bills;

 - Documentation of other care-related expenses;

 - Expert testimony about your injuries, treatment, and prognosis;